cohjo/neural-network/README.md

 # neural-network
-Building a neural network from scratch
+building a neural network from scratch

+this is just for fun and education, not intended for actual use